ovh/docs/pages/cloud/dedicated/ssh_introduction/guide.en-sg.md

 order: 1
 ---

-**Last updated 31/01/2018**
+**Last updated on 2018/01/18**

 ## Objective

-SSH (Secure Shell) communication protocol is natively installed on all OVH servers (VPS, dedicated servers, Public Cloud instances).
+SSH (Secure Shell) communication protocol is natively installed on all OVHcloud servers (VPS, dedicated servers, Public Cloud instances).

 **Learn how to use the SSH service to access your server.**